 Tuning is one of the most overlooked areas of drum performance.
-You could be the best player in the world, but if you’re kit sounds bad then the performance can lose its impact.
+You could be the best player in the world, but if your kit sounds bad then the performance can lose its impact.

 How to tune a drum

 1. Loosen all the lugs (the bolts that hold the rim and head on) or if replacing a head, put on the new head and re-fit the rim and lugs.

 2. Now you want to finger tighten each of the lugs so they are all roughly the same tension.
 Also make sure that the head is ‘nested’ correctly on the drum.
 If it’s a new head be sure to stretch it in so it doesn’t go out of tune immediately.

 3. Next, grab your drum key, ready to start tightening each lug up properly.
 To maintain even tension over the head, you need to tighten each lug the same amount.
 It’s best to measure in full, half or quarter turns; eighths if you’re being really precise.
 Rather than going round the drum lugs, you should move diagonally between them to maintain evenness.

 4. Start by tightening each lug a full turn and continue until all of the wrinkles have gone from the head.